svrana/spotify-cleanup/README.md

 ## Why?

-Spotify leaks pipewire-pulse clients like its going out of style.
-If unchecked, the leaked pipewire-pulse objects prevent new pipewire-pulse clients from connecting to pipewire's pulse server breaking expected behavior.
-This is annoying.
+Spotify leaks its pulse clients.
+This seems to happen when its syncing state with another version of spotify running on your phone, car, etc. If unchecked, these leaked clients will prevent new clients from connecting and cause problems like your audio not working, volume control broken, etc. While I believe this to be a problem for both pulseaudio and pipewire-pulse audio systems, this solution works only for pipewire as that's what I use and was more interested in learning a bit about how to interact with it than I was about pulseaudio.
+If you're not using pulseaudio, you may check out this script posted [here](https://community.spotify.com/t5/Desktop-Linux/Spotify-1-1-10-leak-Pulse-Audio-connections/td-p/4847381) in a user comment.

 ## How?